 - Iteration: Our resources will be regularly revised and improved as new information, insights, lessons, and findings emerge over time.
-If you have a suggestion, let us know.

 - Networking: Our resources include references and links to organizations, practitioners, and readings.
 One of our goals is to connect practitioners with a national network of resources and expertise.

 - Diversity: While our editorial team is small, our resources represent a diversity of voices and perspectives.
 We intentionally seek out and work with thinkers, leaders, and practitioners from varied social, cultural, professional, and academic backgrounds.

 - Equity: Our work is committed to advancing the cause of educational equity.
 Our resources are intended to help practitioners address inequity, bias, and discrimination in their schools, organizations, and communities.

 The terms organizing, engagement, and equity mean different things to different people, and no single definition can capture the many meanings people have attributed to the terms.
 In general, one of the best ways to arrive at a meaningful understanding of organizing, engagement, or equity work is to sit down with diverse community members and co-create definitions through dialogue and listening.

 To define how the terms are used on Organizing Engagement, the editorial team developed the following framework:

 We want to note, however, that our framework builds on generations of thinking and practice—these are not new ideas—and it is closely modeled after the Power Moves framework for equity and justice developed by the National Committee for Responsive Philanthropy.

 The Building Power–Sharing Power–Equalizing Power framework guides our editorial team as they make decisions about the resources and voices that will be featured on Organizing Engagement.